kpq/nyu-data-journalism-2014/classes/pieces-together-interviewing-data/index.md

 </style>

 So far, we haven't really done any journalism.
 That's okay, because, as Nietzsche said,
-<blockquote><p>"He who would learn to <a href = "http://1.bp.blogspot.com/-IkhIk3TKD_Q/TwukDXh-FXI/AAAAAAAAAcQ/kAFlf9Jrtx0/s400/image012.jpg">fly</a> one day must first learn to stand and walk and run and climb and dance; one cannot fly into flying."</p></blockquote> But it's about that time.
+<blockquote><p>He who would learn to <a href = "http://1.bp.blogspot.com/-IkhIk3TKD_Q/TwukDXh-FXI/AAAAAAAAAcQ/kAFlf9Jrtx0/s400/image012.jpg">fly</a> one day must first learn to stand and walk and run and climb and dance; one cannot fly into flying.</p></blockquote>

+But it's about that time.

 The typical graduation rates reported for colleges are broken, in part because tranfer students are counted in the same way as drop-outs.
 How could you fix this?